 - The negative end of the recoil leader can connect with a main positive channel and exhibit a “return stroke like” reillumination of the recoil leader.

 Negative leaders, or the end of the bidirectional leader network with a surplus of electrons, propagate quite differently than positive leaders.
 They exhibit a much more pronounced stepping behavior as they add new leader segments through the additional of short bidirectional leader stems of approximately 50 m in length.
-The tips of negative leaders tend to change direction erratically compared to positive leaders.
+Furthermore, the tips of negative leaders tend to change direction erratically compared to positive leaders.
 The video below shows branched negative leaders recorded at 100,000 images per second.
 Notice how the negative leader tips are bright compared to the trailing leader.
 This is due to the stepping breakdown (ionization) of the air at the tips of the leaders.

 Bright negative leaders tend to branch and the branches do not decay as frequently as positive leaders.
-When a negative branch does decay, occasionally the branch will exhibit reionization, but interestingly, this reionization process initiates at the branch point and not along the decayed leader branch near the tip like that seen in the development of a recoil leader on a decayed positive leader branch.
+When a negative branch does decay, occasionally the branch will exhibit reionization, but interestingly, this reionization process initiates at the branch point and not along the decayed leader branch near the tip like that seen with the development of a recoil leader on a decayed positive leader branch.
 The negative end of the reionization travels from the branch point outward along the decayed negative leader branch, and if the main channel is weakly luminous, an increase in luminosity likely associated with bidirectional positive breakdown travels simultaneously from the branch point back along the main negative channel.
 Two examples of this redevelopment is shown below.
 It is important to point out that this reionization is rarely seen compared to the prolific recoil leader development that occurs on branched positive leaders.